iCliniq Logo

 Hello doctor,

-I apologize for not mentioning that I have currently inserted Jaydess for over a year.
+I apologize for not mentioning that I have been currently inserting Jaydess for over a year.
 It is an intrauterine device that releases only progesterone.
 As a result, my weight increased, and my period has completely disappeared.
-I have once in a while some black spotting.
+I have, once in a while, some black spotting.
 Should I take any thyroid medicine as well?
 Should I change hormonal treatment?

 Hello,